 “When are you three going to register then?”
 Lily snapped, throwing him a dark look.

 James and Sirius exchanged uneasy looks before Remus quickly jumped in, “Give it a few more years Lily, it really is quite advanced magic, and we’ve only been out of a school for a bit.”

 Quickly trying to change the subject Sirius said, “There could have been other animagi that we don’t know of, or haven’t transformed yet.
 We don’t know when these books are taking place.”

-Albus does not seem surprised to have a cat watching him as he rummages in his cloak until he finds a silver cigarette lighter, which he uses to make a street light go out with a pop.
+The book declared this man as Albus Dumbledore, who does not seem surprised to have a cat watching him as he rummages in his cloak until he finds a silver cigarette lighter, which he uses to make a street light go out with a pop.

 “Not after you said- oh just shut up Moony.”

 “How can I shut up if you want me to read?”
 He asked with a wicked grin.
 Sirius satisfied himself with a scowl at the werewolf.